-My Life as a Minimalist Digital Nomad
+My Life as a Minimalist

-The minimalist semi-nomad lifestyle has helped me:
+The minimalist lifestyle has helped me:

 1. Buy two houses (working on a third now) without pulling out a mortgage: One of the concepts of minimalism is minimal debt.
 Preferably no debt.
 I searched for hours, days, months, and years to find out how to buy a good home without going into debt.
 And I found it.